This article originally appeared on VICE UK

 VICE: How did Bi Visibility Day begin?

 Kate Harrad: It started in America about 17 years ago, but it now takes place around the world.
 It was created by activists who were sitting around trying to work out some way of increasing the profile of bisexuality.
-They chose September 23 because it was one of their birthdays.
+They chose the 23rd of September because it was one of their birthdays.
 It's also the month of Freddie Mercury's birthday, who's one of the most famous bisexual people.

-There are quite a few LGBTQIA awareness days throughout the year—why is it important to have a day dedicated to bisexuality?
+There are quite a few LGBTQIA awareness days throughout the year – why is it important to have a day dedicated to bisexuality?

 I think it's important because we're not always visible.
 The problem that bisexual people face is that we can be invisible in straight and gay and lesbian communities.
 It sometimes leaves people feeling like they've got nowhere to go.